 "Reading is the one ability that, once set in motion, has the capacity to feed itself, to grow exponentially, producing a base from which the possibilities are infinite."
 Michael Morpurgo

-We use a scheme known as Read Write Inc. It is a systematic phonics and reading programme that is great fun and very pacey.
-Our children are organised in to ability groups for reading and have a Read Write Inc lesson each morning.
+We use a programme known as Read Write Inc. It is a systematic phonics and reading programme that is great fun and very pacey.
+Our children are organised in to attainment groups for reading and have a Read Write Inc lesson each morning.
 The groups vary in size.

 The children start by learning the 44 'Speed Sounds', which have corresponding pictures.
-Once they have learnt their sounds, they learn to read words using sound-blending.
+As well as learning their sounds, they learn to read words using sound-blending.
 The children know this as 'Fred Talk'.
 They use 'Fred Talk' to read lively stories and then they talk about what has happened in the books.
 They also write about the stories using their 'Fred Fingers' to identify the separate sounds needed to spell each word.
 Partner work is key to our reading programme so that the children get to answer every question from the teacher, practise every activity and practise their sentences before they write them.

 How can we help our child make good progress in reading?